 Those who admire the life and virtues of Saint Gemma Galgani are in good company.
-Five Popes and at least three great Saints, along with two "Venerables" and one "Blessed", among countless holy people have expressed an admiration or devotion to the "Lily of Lucca".
+Five Popes and at least three great Saints, along with two "Venerables" and one "Blessed", among countless holy people have expressed an admiration or devotion to St Gemma, the "Lily of Lucca".
 Below are some examples.

 -St Maximilian Kolbe wrote to his mother on March 1, 1921- "I have recently recieved the 'Life of Gemma Galgani'.
 I have read it three times already and it enchants me.
 Reading it does me more good than a series of spiritual exercises. "